 Tuna Dockside Market is where the chef’s who really care about the source of their seafood shop for their restaurants.
 It requires flexibility, as the “daily catch” really does change from day to day.
 When a restaurant changes their menu daily… If they are stuck in a giant more corporate menu that almost never changes; they likely have to buy from a large distributor who can guarantee certain product no matter where it is sourced.

 These are the fishermen that the local seafood distributors get their supply from.
-Cut out a __ and buy direct.

 Four reasons you should be buying your fish right from the source

 - Freshness.
 It gets no fresher than coming right off the boat.